-Regulatory focus is a critical individual difference that influences the strategies people use when regulating their behavior in pursuit of important work goals (Lanaj et al., 2012).
-To date, empirical research on regulatory focus by management scholars has been largely limited to investigations of employeelevel attitudes and behaviors (e.g., Johnson et al., 2010; Wallace & Chen, 2006).
+Regulatory focus is a critical individual difference that influences the strategies that people use when regulating their behavior in pursuit of important work goals (Lanaj et al., 2012).
+To date, empirical research on regulatory focus by management scholars has been largely limited to investigations of employee-level attitudes and behaviors (e.g., Johnson et al., 2010; Wallace & Chen, 2006).
 Our study makes a key contribution by examining the influence of CEO regulatory focus on firm-level strategic outcomes.
 Our findings demonstrate that the regulatory focus of the CEO can have a significant impact on firm strategic actions.
-We show that CEO regulatory focus impacts the proclivity of firms to undertake acquisitions, and also influences the magnitude of their investments into such initiatives.
-More specifically, we show that CEO promotion focus is positively associated with the number and value of acquisitions undertaken by the firm.
+We show that CEO regulatory focus impacts the proclivity of the firms to undertake acquisitions and also influences the magnitude of their investments into such initiatives.
+More specifically, we are able to show that CEO promotion focus is positively associated with the number and value of acquisitions undertaken by the firm.
 On the other hand, CEO prevention focus is negatively associated with the number and value of acquisitions undertaken by the firm.
-In this way, our results demonstrate the significance of executive regulatory focus motivations for understanding firm strategic actions.
+In doing so, our results demonstrate the significance of executive regulatory focus motivations for understanding firm strategic actions.

 Our results also advance theory related to how incentive compensation structures can interact with CEO characteristics.
-In this case, the impact of stock-option-oriented compensation schemes appears to be especially impactful on CEOs with a strong prevention focus.
+In this case, the impact of stock option-oriented compensation schemes appears to be especially impactful on CEOs with a strong prevention focus.
 We find that although CEO prevention focus is negatively associated with the number of acquisitions, this relationship shifts to slightly positive in the presence of stock options.
-Thus, stock options attenuate the negative effects of prevention focus on acquisition activity, suggesting that options serve as an effective countervailing factor for CEOs with a high prevention focus.
+Thus, stock options attenuated the negative effects of prevention on acquisition activity, suggesting that options served as an effective countervailing factor for high prevention focus CEOs.

 The non-significance of our hypothesized interactions for stock options and CEO promotion focus is also interesting.
 We hypothesized that stock options would strengthen the positive relationship between CEO promotion focus and the number and value of acquisitions.
 We failed to find support for either of these hypotheses.
-Thus, our findings suggest that stock options do not drive high promotionoriented CEOs to "swing for the fences," or lead them to take on an even greater level of acquisitions than their base motivations drive them to do.
+Thus, our findings suggest that stock options do not drive high promotion-oriented CEOs to "swing for the fences" and lead them to take on an even greater level of acquisitions than their base motivations drive them to do.
 Our supplemental analyses suggest that promotion focus and options granted may be substitutive drivers of CEO motivation.
-Stock options appear to increase the willingness of CEOs with a low promotion focus to undertake acquisitions, but not the willingness of CEOs with a high promotion focus.
-Combined with the supported interactions of stock option pay and CEO prevention focus, our findings suggest that stock option pay may reduce the risk-aversion tendencies of CEOs with a high prevention focus, without further amplifying the risk-taking tendencies of those with a high promotion focus.
+Stock options appear to increase the willingness of CEOs with a low promotion focus to undertake acquisitions, but not the willingness of high promotion CEOs.
+Combined with the supported interactions of stock option pay and CEO prevention focus, our findings suggest that stock option pay may reduce the risk aversion tendencies of high prevention focus CEOs without further amplifying the risk taking tendencies of high promotion focus CEOs.